Corporate Governance

 The Board is comprised of two executive Directors, and two non-executive Directors.

-The roles of the Chairman and Chief Executive Officer are clearly separated.
+The roles of Chairman and Chief Executive Officer are clearly separated.
 The non-executive directors are considered by the Board to be independent of management and free to exercise independence of judgement.

 A description of the roles of the Directors and their time commitments is included in the Company’s Annual Report – Board of Directors section and Corporate Governance section.